 The most important sights in Lunenburg

-There are some sights in Lunenburg that you should not miss!
-Since the city itself is not particularly large, you can reach most locations easily on foot.
-If you want to delve deeper into the history of Lunenburg and get to know real locals, you can also take part in walking tours that will take you to the most important sites.
+There are some sights in Lunenburg that you shouldn’t miss!
+Since the town itself is not particularly large, you can easily reach most of the locations on foot.
+If you want to delve deeper into the history of Lunenburg and get to know real locals, you can also take part in walking tours that take you to the most important places.

 Fisheries Museum of the Atlantic

 To learn more about Lunenburg’s history, there is no way around the Fisheries Museum of the Atlantic.
-However, the bright red building right on the harbor cannot be overlooked and is so centrally located on the promenade that you can start your exploration tour of Lunenburg from here.
+The bright red building directly on the harbor is also hard to miss and is so centrally located on the promenade that you can start your exploration of Lunenburg from here.

 Here you will learn about the important role that fishing has always played for Nova Scotia, learn sailor’s knots and simply marvel at the restored ships that are anchored directly in front of the museum.